anirudhra/ifc6410/README.md

 cd ..
 source oe-init-build-env
 ```

-* Modify MACHINE ??="qemux86_64" in build/conf/local.conf to:
+* Modify MACHINE ??="qemux86_64" in ../build/conf/local.conf to:
 ```
-MACHINE ??="qcom-armv7a" ##change other settings like package_deb, state cache/mirror later etc.
+MACHINE ??="qcom-armv7a" ##change other settings like package_deb, mirror etc. as necessary
 ```
-* Modify "/dev/mmcblk0p12" (old emmc userdata partition) to in meta-qcom/conf/machine/qcom-armv7a.conf to new userdata emmc partition under QCOM_BOOTIMG_ROOTFS:
+* Modify rootfs paritition "/dev/mmcblk0p12" (old emmc userdata partition) in .../poky/meta-qcom/conf/machine/qcom-armv7a.conf to new userdata emmc partition under QCOM_BOOTIMG_ROOTFS:
 ```
 /dev/mmcblk2p13 #for new emmc userdata partition, also emmc is now /dev/mmcblk2 in kernel 6.6
 ```
 ...or for SDCard:
 ```
-/dev/mmcblk0p1 #or mmcblk0p2/p3... depending on paritition number etc., also sdcard is now /dev/mmcblk0 in kernel 6.6
+/dev/mmcblk0p1 #or mmcblk0p2/p3 depending on paritition number etc., also note sdcard is now /dev/mmcblk0 in kernel 6.6
 ```
 ...or for USB/SATA:
 ```